mxlllmr/Delfi-PQ_integration_testing/README.md

 ```
 python client_LED.py localhost:8080
 ```
-*NOTE: the last two commands should be executed with terminal running in the respective folders where the invoked files/paths exist.
+*NOTE: The last two commands (to run the EGSE and to run the python script) should be executed with the terminal running in the respective folders where the invoked files/paths exist.
 Else, simply replacing the files names by the full directory should suffice.*

-4. A message of how to utilise the program will appear:
+4. After running ```client_LED.py```  a welcome message appears and an explanaition on how to utilise the program, including the commands which can be used:

 ```
 #################################################################